 - Andrew J. Blackbird Museum – 368 N Main St, Harbor Springs – An influential leader for the Odawa during the 1800s, this museum is named after Andrew J. Blackbird and hosts a state historic marker on its grounds.

 Pond Hill Farm

 So many great things and times to be had at Pond Hill Farm in the fall!
 Just enjoying a walk around the farm or down their trails is free of charge.
-During their fall festivities you can try out pumpkin bowling, and pumpkin smashing, grab a bite to eat, browse their market and pick out some goodies.
+During their fall festivities, you can try out pumpkin bowling, and pumpkin smashing, grab a bite to eat, browse their market, and pick out some goodies.
 Don’t forget to browse their pumpkins and pick out your favorite!
 Check out their events, here.

 Heading north from Harbor Springs you will drive through a blink of a village.
 You’ll notice the Good Hart General Store and its barn red exterior.
 Be sure to stop into the general store and try one of their famous pot pies, and baked goods, grab a sandwich, or pick out a special keepsake.

 The entire Petoskey and Harbor Springs area has a rich history woven throughout it but it is especially true for Cross Village.
 Since its early settlement, it has been home to many different people.
-Originally called Waganakisi by the Odawa Indians that settled it and their descendants still inhabit the Petoskey area to this day.
+Originally called Waganakisi by the Odawa Indians that settled the land and their descendants still inhabit the Petoskey area to this day.

 - Peninsulas – Gift Shop – Looking for a keepsake to remember your special trip?
 Peninsulas is a great stop to check out!
 Great souvenirs, apparel, and more!

 And don’t forget that when you pull over to enjoy the view or the beautiful color make sure you are doing so in a space where you have ample space to do so.
 M 119 gets very narrow as it winds along the bluffs that overlook Lake Michigan.

 About the author